-Students' style of dress or grooming must meet the reasonable requirements of a course or activity.
 Accordingly, students are prohibited from wearing clothing, jewelry, tattoos, bookbags or other articles of personal appearance that:

-- Depict profanity, obscenity or violence. - Promote the use of tobacco, drugs, alcohol or other illegal or harmful products. - · Contain sexually suggestive messages. - Unduly expose or reveal skin or undergarments such as tank tops, tube tops, halter tops, mesh tops, bare midriff tops, spaghetti straps, pants worn below the hips, short-shorts, miniskirts or bedtime attire. - Contain language or symbols that offend or demean an identifiable person or group or otherwise infringe on the rights of others in violation of the Board harassment or discrimination policies. - Cause, or is likely to cause, a substantial or material disruption to school activities or the orderly operation of the school, including, but not limited to, swastikas and gang-related attire. - Contain profane, disrespectful or discourteous expression which is lewd or inconsistent with civil discourse and behavior. - Endanger health or safety.
+- · Depict profanity, obscenity or violence. - Promote the use of tobacco, drugs, alcohol or other illegal or harmful products. - · Contain sexually suggestive messages. - · Unduly expose or reveal skin or undergarments. - · Contain language or symbols that offend or demean an identifiable person or group or otherwise infringe on the rights of others in violation of the Board harassment or discrimination policies. - Cause, or is likely to cause, a substantial or material disruption to school activities or the orderly operation of the school, including, but not limited to symbols of hate, both current and historic, hate groups, and gang-related attire. - Contain profane, disrespectful or discourteous expression which is lewd or inconsistent with civil discourse and behavior. - · Endanger health or safety.